SkeinCurrency/core-lib/docs/usage/transaction.md

 }
 ```

-Where `address` can be either a string or a dashcore Address object.
-The same is true for `script`, which can be a string or a dashcore Script.
+Where `address` can be either a string or a skeincore Address object.
+The same is true for `script`, which can be a string or a skeincore Script.

 **Parameters**: